 If you’re interested in flowers & pollination, seed propagation, hybridisation, or any of the more advanced areas of cultivation, I’ve listed some recommended resources and expert blogs below.

 The Savage Garden, by Peter D’Amato.
 In my opinion, this is the single best book on carnivorous plants you can buy today.
 Its chapters on Sarracenia are brilliantly detailed yet still accessible by beginners.
 Available on Amazon.

 Sarracenia.com, by Barry Rice.
 It might be ugly, but Barry’s FAQ is one of the oldest and most authoritative resources on carnivorous plants on the web.
 Geared around science and conservation, it’s well worth bookmarking.
 Link.

 The Pitcher Plant Project, by Rob Co.
 This is one of my favourite Sarracenia blogs: Rob offers some great insights into growing and hybridising pitcher plants, and is an incredible photographer too.
 Link.

 Sarracenia Northwest, based in Oregon, are a carnivorous plant nursery with an excellent YouTube channel.
 Jacob offers seasonal growing tips and helpful tutorials, and I highly recommend subscribing.
 Link.

-Note: This list is obviously not comprehensive!
-I also haven't suggested where to buy Sarracenia - at some point soon, I aim to create a directory of recommended nurseries.
-If you'd like to suggest an addition to the list above, please just click here to send me an email and I'll be happy to consider it.
+This list is obviously not comprehensive!
+I also haven’t suggested where to buy Sarracenia - for that, check my directory of recommended nurseries.
+If you’d like to suggest an addition to the list above, please just click here to send me an email and I’ll be happy to consider it.